Tierra Del FuegoA Desolate Archipelago Shivering At The Southern Tip Of The South American Continent

 Tierra del Fuego

-Across the Magellan Strait from mainland South America, Tierra del Fuego, shared by Chile & Argentina, sits shivering at the bottom of the world, a remote, harsh, windswept land.
-It’s not immediately obvious but, and just like the Patagonian steppe further north, there a certain kind of desolate beauty down here.
+Across the Magellan Strait from mainland South America & a burned shared by both Chile & Argentina, Tierra del Fuego, the Land of Fire, sits shivering at the bottom of the world, a remote, harsh & windswept land.
+It’s not immediately obvious, but, and just like the Patagonian steppe further north, there’s a certain kind of barren beauty down here.
 There’s little else.

 Noun: Tierra del Fuego